 - Trader Joe’s sells an inexpensive almond flour/meal under their label.
 I’ve used it several times, including in macarons.
 I sifted the almond flour to remove any large bits of almond skin.

 - Bob’s Red Mill Fine Ground Almond Flour is one of my go-to’s for making macarons.

 - Kirkland brand almond flour.
 I love, love this almond flour especially for the price but sometimes it comes a bit on the dry side and absorbs too much liquid.
 When buying this brand, pinch some of the almond flour together.
 If it sticks a little, then it has the right amount of oils/moisture.

+We love making these macarons with orange colored frosting for Halloween.
 Looking for more Halloween treats?
 Check out these Pumpkin Marshmallow Pops from What the Fork Food Blog.